tomverbeure/ecp5_jtag/spinal/README.md

     If `readable` is set to `false`, `cleanUpdate` can't be true, because `cleanUpdate` uses a register that's created by `readable.

-There is currently no expand the API in a way that works for different `JtagTap` classes: that's because the generc JtagTap and the ECP5 specific JtagTap are implemented different, with their own `read`, `write` etc methods, and thus also with any other new method that you might want to add.
+There is currently no way to expand the API in a way that works for different `JtagTap` classes.
+That's because the generic JtagTap and the ECP5 JtagTap are defined with a Trait, not with a Class.
+Their implementation is differently, with their own `read`, `write` etc methods, and thus also with any other new method that you might want to add.

 ## Under the Hood of the ECP5 JtagTap

-Both the generic and ECP5 TAP use a [`JtagTapInstructionCtrl`](https://github.com/SpinalHDL/SpinalHDL/blob/faa1281d49c59991c1dcf00486ade28b703dc5c8/lib/src/main/scala/spinal/lib/com/jtag/JtagTapInstructions.scala#L11) bundle as the main data and control signals to determine when to shift, update etc.
+Both the generic TAP and the ECP5 TAP use a [`JtagTapInstructionCtrl`](https://github.com/SpinalHDL/SpinalHDL/blob/faa1281d49c59991c1dcf00486ade28b703dc5c8/lib/src/main/scala/spinal/lib/com/jtag/JtagTapInstructions.scala#L11) bundle as the main data and control signals to determine when to shift, update etc.